nazabucciarelli/javascript-efi-2/README.old.md

 ## Some functionalities

+  - Compulsory login to access the site.
+  - Data consumed from jsonplaceholder.typicode.com/todos
+  - Capability of defining the amount of tasks to show.
+  - Dark and light themes.
+  - Responsive behavior.

 ## Running the project

-In the project directory, you can run:
+After clonning this repository, in the project directory, you will need to run:

+### `npm install`

+In order to install necessary dependencies.
+Then execute the following:

 ### `npm start`

-Runs the app in the development mode.\
+That runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload if you make changes.
-You may also see any lint errors in the console.